Greene leads No. 14 Ohio State over No. 7 Maryland 88-86

 Maryland: After having Thursday’s game against Rutgers canceled due to COVID-19 issues, the Terps aren’t scheduled to play again until Feb.
 4 at Wisconsin.

-Ohio State: Plays at No. 16 Indiana on Thursday.
+Ohio State: Plays at No. 16 Indiana on Thursday before taking on No. 23 Northwestern on Feb.
+1.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25